phiscu/hma_snow/README.md

     --cutline_shp "shp/Catchment_shapefile_new.shp" --SKIP_DOWNLOAD false \
     --CLEANUP true
 ```
 3. Feel free to use the `HMASR_postprocess.py` script as a basis for further analysis.
+If you plans go beyond mapping and aggregation you might want to set `--CLEANUP false` and use the intermediate `.ncdf` files instead of `.tif` for speed gains and metadata support.

 ## Options